colin-bledsoe/colinbledsoe/content/posts/bread_and_brown_sugar/index.md

 draft: false
 authors:
     - colinbledsoe
-summary: "I measured how much moisture was transferred from a piece of fresh sliced bread to our container of dry brown sugar.
-My measurement led to a series of questions about the thermodynamics of brown sugar and air systems."
+summary: "I measured how much moisture was transferred from a piece of fresh sliced bread to a container of dry brown sugar.
+My measurement led to a series of questions about the thermodynamics of brown sugar and ambient air interactions."
 truncated: true
 tags:
     - Today I Measured